PaeserBastelstube/AhoyDTU4RPi/doc/Installation_Instruction_Volkszaehler.md

 ---
 # Installation Instructions <br>for AhoyDTU on Raspberry-Pi with <br> NGINX-WebServices and the Volkszaehler-Smart-Meter
 ## Volkszaehler (VZ) Smart Meter configuration instructions
-To store and to analyse operational data of the AhoyDTU we'll use a `Volkszähler` environment.
+To store and to analyse operational data of the AhoyDTU we'll use a `Volkszaehler` environment.
-This `Volkszaehler` environment need a database (MariaDB), a Web-Service (nginx) and the PHP
+This `Volkszaehler` environment need additional middleware:
+* `NGINX` Web-Service (allready installed and configured)
+* `PHP FastCGI Process Manager` (allready installed and configured)
+* `PHP Composer` to install additional PHP libraries
+* `MariaDB` database

 ### Install PHP Composer
-Our `Smart-Meter Volkszaehler` calls some PHP-scripts and these PHP-scripts require specific PHP-libraries.
+Our `Smart-Meter Volkszaehler` calls some `PHP-scripts` and these PHP-scripts require specific `PHP-libraries`.
 In order to use these PHP-libraries, they must be installed using the PHP-package-manager `Composer`.
 We first install the PHP-package-manager.
 ```code
 cd /tmp
 curl -sS https://getcomposer.org/installer | php
 sudo mv composer.phar /usr/local/bin/composer
 sudo chmod +x /usr/local/bin/composer
 ```
-### install with composer for https://www.php.net/manual/en/book.shmop.php
+* install with composer for https://www.php.net/manual/en/book.shmop.php

 ### Installation of certain PHP package libraries
 ```code
 cd /home/volkszaehler/